 Tweens is a group for 5th and 6th graders and meets on the 2nd and 4th Sundays of each month.

-All of our awesome volunteers are led by our Director of Children and Family Ministries, Amy Bishop, and have been background checked and Safe Sanctuary trained.
+All of our awesome volunteers have been background checked and Safe Sanctuary trained.
 At St. Paul, kids will hear a Biblical message on their level, sing, dance, create crafts and play fun games.

 What do people wear at St. Paul?

 You’ll see people in suits.
 You’ll see people in jeans.
 You’ll see people in everything between.
-The most important thing is that your comfortable when you’re here.
+The most important thing is that you’re comfortable when you’re here.

 How can I meet more of the St. Paul members?